Jewish National Fund: Canada

-Following the Six-Day War, the Canadian arm of the JNF raised about $15 million US to fund a 1,700-acre park called "Canada Park."
-The park was built in 1970 on land that had been occupied until the war by three Palestinian villages, which were destroyed on the orders of Yitzhak Rabin.
+Following the Six-Day War, the Canadian branch of the JNF raised about $15 million US to fund a 1,700-acre park called "Canada Park".
+The park was built in 1970 on the land of three Palestinian villages which were destroyed on the orders of Yitzhak Rabin.
 Starting around 2013, Independent Jewish Voices has campaigned against JNF Canada's charitable status, and in 2017 it filed a formal complaint with the Canadian government seeking the revocation of JNF's charitable status on the basis of discrimination.